balihb/misc/odroid-hc-hddtemp-reader/README.md

 For some reason these devices present the hddtemp output with a lot of garbage.
 This script outputs only the temperature value.

-Can be helpful for monitoring or data collection tool that can run shell commands (Home Assistant or openHAB)
+Can be helpful for monitoring or data collection tools that can run shell commands (Home Assistant or openHAB)